SamarjeetBanik/my-portfolio/README.md

 ## Setup

-* Clone the repository
+* Clone the repository.
 * Replace the content with your's info.

 ## To Contribute

-* mention an issue, star, fork and clone the repo
+* mention an issue, star, fork and clone the repo.
-* make a pull request
+* make a pull request.
-* make necessary changes and modifications in a new branch, commit and push
+* make necessary changes and modifications in a new branch, commit and push.
-* I will check and merge it to the "main" branch
+* I will check and merge it to the "main" branch.

 ## License